Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Introduction

+{To navigate these practical obstacles, we propose a framework that minimizes both the theoretical and practical quantum error mitigation cost.
+As illustrated in Fig.~\ref{fig: intro}(a), we first introduce \textit{classical noise inversion} (CNI), which mitigates propagated noise entirely in classical post-processing, thereby eliminating the massive quantum circuit-sampling cost and ensuring resilience against gate-dependent noise.
+Second, to address noise components that defy pure classical inversion, we establish conditions for classical tractability and develop a \textit{partial CNI} scheme based on noise factorization.
+Third, we introduce a \textit{noise compression} technique that groups equivalent error components to attain theoretically optimal sampling costs.
+This powerful framework has a wide range of applications.
+In the remainder of this section, we elaborate on these proposed protocols, then introduce the concept of \textit{error-propagatable circuits} where our methods can be efficiently applied, and finally demonstrate their integration with classical shadow estimation.}

-To directly address these dual challenges, we introduce Classical Noise Inversion (CNI), a QEM framework that fundamentally shifts the mitigation overhead from quantum to classical resources.
-CNI works by classically simulating the propagation of a noise model through the circuit and then inverting its effect entirely in post-processing.
-This approach presents two immediate advantages: first, it eliminates the quantum-circuit-sampling cost entirely, reducing the overhead to the fundamental cost of acquiring measurement shots; second, it does not rely on any restrictive noise-structure assumptions required by prior methods, and thus is inherently applicable to gate-dependent noise.
-In addition to CNI, we introduce Noise Compression to further reduce the cost of QEM.
-This method groups distinct errors that exhibit identical effects on the measurement results.
-The CNI scheme incorporated with noise compression is illustrated in Fig.~\ref{fig: intro}(a).
+CNI is a QEM framework that fundamentally shifts the mitigation overhead from quantum to classical resources.
+It works by classically simulating the propagation of a noise model through the gates and projective measurement, then inverting its effect entirely in post-processing.
+This approach offers two immediate advantages.
+First, it completely eliminates the cost of sampling distinct quantum circuits, lowering the overhead to merely sampling measurement shots from a fixed circuit, where the latter procedure is substantially faster than the former.
+Second, {as it operates without modifying the circuits, it remains effective under gate-dependent noise as long as the noise model is well-characterized.}

-The most efficient regime for CNI arises when the classical simulation of noise propagation is tractable.
-This is notably the case for circuits comprising gates from classically simulable sets, such as Clifford~\cite{Aaronson2004} or matchgates~\cite{Terhal2002,Jozsa2008}, as well as shallow-depth circuits~\cite{Napp2022,Bravyi2024}.
-Importantly, this regime encompasses a wide array of practically important scenarios.
-As illustrated in Fig.~\ref{fig: intro}(b), these include the simultaneous estimation of commuting observables in many-body Hamiltonian learning~\cite{Gokhale2020a,Miller2024,Reggio2024}, the physical implementation of fault-tolerant logical measurements, and various randomized measurement protocols for system learning~\cite{Elben2022}.
-Furthermore, for more general circuits beyond this regime, CNI can be combined with approximate classical simulation techniques, suggesting a versatile trade-off between computational resources and mitigation fidelity.
+{We prove that a classical linear operation that inverts the noise effect does not exist in general---a problem that previous works have left unaddressed.
+Measurement error mitigation~\cite{Chen2019, Maciejewski2020, Bravyi2021b} suppresses readout errors using purely classical post-processing, by assuming that the noise is stochastic bit flips, which is not true for all quantum noise channels.
+While the IC-POVM incorporated with tensor-network post-processing~\cite{Filippov,Fischer2026, Farias2024} circumvents this problem, its effectiveness is limited to shallow quantum circuits.
+Additionally, as POVMs are implemented by inserting random gates ahead of projective measurements, mitigating general noise intrinsic to such projective measurements remains an open problem.